 sudo apt update && sudo apt upgrade

-Remove (Uninstall) SeaMonkey
+Remove SeaMonkey on Linux Mint

-sudo apt install seamonkey-mozilla-build --purge
+sudo apt remove seamonkey-mozilla-build

 sudo rm /etc/apt/sources.list.d/ubuntuzilla.list